jakubgiminski/banky/readme.md

-# Banky
-## Online banking for a made-up bank.
-It's fake.
+# Banky - online banking for a made-up bank

 ### Overview
 Banky is an application that allows users to register new bank customers and keep track of their money transactions.